r2hvc3q/redditnot/README.md

-# Reddit Remover Chrome Extension
+# RedditNot Chrome Extension

-The Reddit Remover Chrome extension removes Reddit results from Google search outputs, allowing you to browse search results without seeing any links associated with Reddit.
+The RedditNot Chrome extension removes Reddit results from Google search outputs, allowing you to browse search results without seeing any links associated with Reddit.

 ## Installation